colinday99/Battlesnake-2018/README.md

 I have been unable to figure out the process of retrieving data from the server, I'll learn how on feb 5 at the tutorial.
 Until then, all code i've done is commented out and will need to be reviewed then.
-The file to be edited is main.py in the app folder, the rest relates to runtime data or hosting info, or useless stuff I haven't figured out yet.

 # battlesnake-python